AdHoc-Protocol/AdHoc-protocol/README.md

         /// <see cref="InJAVA"/>  // Generates the concrete implementation in Java struct Server : Host // Defines the server-side host and generates platform-specific code {
-            class PacketToClient{ } // Represents an empty packet to be sent from the server to the client }
+            public class PacketToClient{ } // Represents an empty packet to be sent from the server to the client }

         /// <see cref="InTS"/>    // Generates the concrete implementation in TypeScript